 If your interactive development environment does not generate the plot in its own window then your plot is not interactive and this will not work.
 For iPython notebook users, the interactive window should be available by typing “%matplotlib qt” after importing matplotlib as described here.

-There are some customisable attributes of the crosshairs and annotations using the following inputs:
+There are some customisable attributes of the crosshairs and annotations as described in the API reference.

 In the following example, we see the crosshairs being used to display the value of the Weibull CDF.
 The dynamic nature of this feature is shown in the video at the bottom of this page.